pcolby/doxlee/README.md

                │templates├────┘
                └─────────┘

-Note, the output doesn't have to be HTML... just about any text format should be possible.
+Of course, the output doesn't have to be HTML... just about any text format should be possible.

 Doxlee was written specifically to support generating documentation from [Doxygen] in the same (or very similar) format as [QDoc]'s _online_ format (ie the format used by the official [Qt documentation]).
 But anyone can provide their own templates to generate completely different site layouts of their own.

-Note, [Doxygen] does support using your own custom headers, footers, and style sheets, which can achieve a fair amount of flexibility already ([Doxygen Awesome] is a great example).
-But those options do not allow fundamental restructuring things like the navigation menus, sidebar and breadcrumbs.
+[Doxygen] does support using your own custom headers, footers, and style sheets, which can achieve a fair amount of flexibility already ([Doxygen Awesome] is a great example).
+But those options do not allow fundamental restructuring of things like the navigation menus, sidebar and breadcrumbs.
 So if [Doxygen]'s built-in options are sufficient for your desired output, then use them.
-But if you want more control (as I did), then feel free to explore this project :)
+But if you need more control, then feel free to explore this project :)

 ## Installation